Barry Sonnenfeld's films often look loose on the surface, but they are built by someone who dislikes looseness.

 That tension is one of the keys to his career.

-He has spent decades making stories about oddballs, monsters, hustlers, neurotics, and hidden worlds, yet his real talent lies in control.
+He has spent decades making stories about oddballs, monsters, hustlers, neurotics, and hidden worlds, yet his deepest talent lies in control.
 He controls pace, framing, comic timing, and the relationship between visual absurdity and mainstream accessibility.
 That combination is why he could move from the Coen brothers' early films to The Addams Family, Get Shorty, and Men in Black without losing his identity.

 He began as a cinematographer with a taste for off-angle reality